 I feel some kind of power building up in me.
 My trust in a divine force is higher and higher.
 I’m happy, light and flowing.
 Guys, I can go on and on.
 I have tried many things, nothing has caused so many profound changes in such a short time.
 And the best part...it's effortless!

 How does Vedic meditation help?

 By taking us to a restful place that is significantly deeper than the deepest point in sleep, Vedic meditation allows our bodies to release the stress, strain and fatigue that have built up layer by layer over the days, weeks, months and years.
 We start to see with new lenses, feel with new skin and live in the flow.

 Similarly, we can become the witness to our emotional reactions, indulging them when relevant and recognising those that are repeated patterns of negative behaviour and thought processes.
-After 4 months of learning, neuro-plasticity also begins to loosen and dissolve the negative neuronal pathways that result in reactive and emotive responses.
-We feel more balanced, aware and conscious of ourselves on an emotional level and with this connectivity we are able to consciously move into more positive actions and reactions.
+After four months of learning, neuro-plasticity also begins to loosen and dissolve the negative neuronal pathways that result in reactive and emotive responses.
+We feel more balanced, aware and conscious of ourselves on an emotional level, and with this connectivity, we can consciously move into more positive actions and reactions.

 With greater awareness of ourselves comes the ability to connect and understand other people.
 Those that first learn Vedic meditation often report the growing ability to relate, understand, empathise and connect, on both an individual and a wider societal level.
 Communication skills enhance, and intuition becomes very strong.

 And in tandem with the growing discovery of our inner-connectivity, we start to feel more connected with the natural environment, to the land, the seasons, the produce and its rhythms, its beauty and its incredible diversity.
 People often report feeling a sense of connection to something that is beyond the mind, body and ego, that’s all-embracing and pervading.